CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     }
 ```

-#### Delayed item action
+#### Delayed Item Actions

-Use actions can be used with a timer delay.
+Item use actions can be used with a timer delay.

 Item `"transform"` action can set and start the timer.
+This timer starts when the player activates the item.
 ```
 "use_action": {
     "type": "transform"